 An introduction to English Paper Piecing

-It involves using a paper template, often a hexagonal, around which a slightly larger piece of fabric is stitched.
+English Paper Piecing is a traditional patchwork and quilting technique that dates back to the 1770s.
+The most famous shape of the paper template is the hexagon, which can not be sewn using a sewing machine.
 However, free shapes can also be cut.
 The paper is used to give stability to the piece of fabric.
-The individual pieces are then sewn together by hand.
-Individual fabric inventions are created in this way.
-(Hexagons cannot be sewn by machine.)
-The paper pieces are removed after they are sewn together and can be reused.
+The individual pieces are then sewn together by hand, similar to the Korean bojagi.
+Unique fabric designs are created in this way.
+The paper pieces are removed after sewing together and can be reused.